Residential Tree Power

 The packet you receive will have a diagram of your property with suggested planting locations.
 Deciduous trees and shrubs (those that lose their leaves in the winter) should be planted to shade south walls and windows.
 In our area, plant trees in a direct line from a west-facing window or wall at a 75° angle clockwise from due south.
 Shade trees planted in direct line, drawn at the same angle from the southwest corner, will effectively shade that corner of the home.
 Coniferous trees (evergreen cone-bearing types) should be grouped on the northern and western sides of the house to help block winter winds.

-- Choose a site based on what the tree will look like when it is fully grown
+- Choose a site based on what the tree will look like when it is fully grown.

-- Make sure your tree has plenty of room to grow, both above and below the ground
+- Make sure your tree has plenty of room to grow, both above and below the ground.

-- Plant trees away from overhead power lines, driveways, and sidewalks
+- Plant trees away from overhead power lines, driveways and sidewalks.

-- Planting too close to your utility lines can eventually cause problems with your services (Remember there are also utilities like sewer, water, and electric lines underground)
+- Planting too close to your utility lines can eventually cause problems with your services.
+Remember there are also utilities like sewer, water and electric lines underground.

-CAUTION: Always call 1-800-DIG-RITE (Missouri One Call opens in a new window) to have the location of all utilities marked before doing any digging in your yard.
-Sewer and water lines will only be marked on the city side of the meter.
+Caution: Always call 1-800-DIG-RITE ( opens in a new windowMissouri One Call) to have the location of all utilities marked before doing any digging in your yard.
+Sewer and waterlines will only be marked on the city side of the meter.
 Lines running from the meter to a home are not located by the utility.